 Insights such as those listed above will give you ideas on how to test changes to your layout and different elements and their position on the page.

-Another tool that I really like that gives you a similar visualization to Google Analytics Site Overlay is Crazy Egg.
-Crazy Egg has a number of advantages and benefits that make it more valuable to me than GA's Site Overlay, but it is a paid tool, so you get what you pay for.
+Another tool that I really like, especially for testing and personalization ideas, that gives you a similar visualization to Google Analytics Site Overlay is Crazy Egg.
+Crazy Egg has a number of advantages and benefits that make it more valuable to me than GA’s Site Overlay, but it is a paid tool, so you get what you pay for.